 Managing Manually Created Records

 Any Record created manually (i.e., by launching a new Record form) after a Sync Data to Transactions Action has been run will not automatically update when Sync Data to Transactions is run again.
-This gotcha involves the way Onit creates Records with Sync Data to Transactions behind the scenes.
+This gotcha involves Onit creating Records with Sync Data to Transactions behind the scenes.

 Luckily, solving this gotcha is a simple fix.
 Create a new Update Transaction Action that targets the key_hash Field.
 Then, using the Update Transaction Action, populate the value of the key_hash Field with the same key specified in the Sync Data to Transactions Action.
 For example, a Sync Data to Transactions Action uses the Record's ID as its key.
 So, using the Update Transaction Action, the key_hash Field will populated with the Record's ID.